userstyles-world/userstyles.world/docs/privacy.md

 various actions on the Site that require an account.

-## Do we use any external cookies?
+## Do we use any third party cookies?

+No.

+## Do we share your data with third parties?

-No. And we never will.
+No.

 ## Privacy policies of other websites